Freshwater (novel): Reception

 The New Yorker called Freshwater "a startling début novel"; The Guardian called it "a remarkable debut"; and the LA Times called it "dazzling".
 Freshwater was longlisted for numerous significant awards.
 Freshwater was a New York Times Notable Book, was named a Best Book of the Year by the New Yorker and NPR.
 Emezi is also recognized as a 2018 National Book Foundation "5 Under 35" honoree.

 In 2019, Freshwater was nominated for the Women's Prize for Fiction — the first time a non-binary transgender author has been nominated for the prize.
-Kate Williams, the chair of the judges, called it a "historic moment".
 Williams said that the panel did not know Emezi was non-binary when the book was chosen, but she said Emezi was happy to be nominated.
-Non-binary commentator Vic Parsons wrote that the nomination raised uncomfortable questions, asking: "would a non-binary author who was assigned male at birth have been longlisted?
-I highly doubt it."
-After the nomination, it was announced that the Women's Prize Trust was working on new guidelines for transgender, non-binary, and genderfluid authors.
+After the nomination, the Women's Prize Trust formulated new guidelines for transgender authors, and as of 2020 requires authors to be "legally female" without regard to either sex or gender identity.

 Controversy

-After Emezi posted tweets regarding Nigerian author Chimamanda Ngozi Adichie's association with transphobic public figures, Adichie (who had previously helped publish Emezi's work in an online magazine) asked that all references to her name be removed from the "about the author" section of the book jacket on all future copies of Freshwater.
+The first editions of "Freshwater" name-dropped Emezi's work with Nigerian author and feminist Chimamanda Ngozi Adichie.
+After Emezi posted tweets regarding Adichie in 2021, Adichie asked that all references to her name be removed from the "about the author" section of the book jacket on all future copies of Freshwater.